 Everyone continues to talk about the U.S Preventative Task Force’s decision to change mammogram guidelines that used to be recommended for women beginning at the age of 40 to now beginning at the age of 50.
-Although The Maurer Foundation and The American Cancer Society still stand by beginning at the age of 40, I am constantly still asked at programs about the benefits of breast self-exam every month and mammograms starting at 40 years old.
+Although The Maurer Foundation and The American Cancer Society still stand by beginning at the age of 40, I am constantly still asked at programs about the benefits of breast self-exam every month and A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer. starting at 40 years old.

 There’s a lot of controversy as to why the guidelines have been changed and even though we do know that the risk for breast cancer not only increases with age but the highest incidence of the disease occurs in women in their 70’s, we also know that early detection is the best form of prevention.
 Although most lumps are not cancerous it is important to be your own health advocate and bring any changes that you might see or feel to the attention of your doctor.